EddyCodeIt/College_Timetable_Graph_DB_Design/README.md

 ## Timetable System Data
 * What kind of data database would need to store?
-1) Days of the week from Monday to Friday
-2) Time slot for every hour of a day from 9 am to 6 pm
-3) Room number inside campus or pre fab rooms around campus.
-If it is computer lab, room identifier.
-4) Course ID
+1) Teachers
+2) Lecture rooms
+3) Laboratory rooms
+4) Any other special kinds of rooms
-5) Module Name
+5) Courses
-6) Group identifier, e.g., Gr A, B, C, etc..
+6) Modules of this courses
+7) Student
+8) Any other object that can represent an entity

-* How can I break data into groups and use Neo4j to help me organising my data For data type from above, I would create a group, in Neo4j it would be called Label, or a relationship.
+* How can I break data into groups and use Neo4j to help me organising my data?
-This would sort data into organised structure.
+Neo4j syntaxis allows to place a Lable on an entity.
+Labels in neo4j representing a groups that entity can become part of.
+One entity can have many labels.
+It allows to have a shortcuts in data search patterns for faster data quering.

 * How would my data relate to one another?
-Design plan...
+Design plan:
 - Add plan image here...

 ## Starting with Neo4j